Tutorial: Define a Custom Phase Space Point

 function QEDbase.outgoing_particles(::ExampleProcess)

-return (Photon(), Photon()) # Photons are also predefined in QEDcore
+return (Photon(), Photon()) # Photons are defined above.
+They are also properly defined in QEDcore.

 end